Washington attorney general accuses Yakima Valley city of using police to illegally evict Latinx tenants

 Some jurisdictions voluntarily made changes to their programs after being contacted by the state attorneys, according to the attorney general’s civil rights division chief Colleen Melody, but not Sunnyside.

-The Washington Attorney General’s lawsuit against Sunnyside claims the city’s program denied tenants due process, discriminated against Latinx tenants, women and families, and evicted tenants because they were survivors of domestic violence or sexual assault.
+The Washington attorney general’s lawsuit against Sunnyside claims the city’s program denied tenants due process, discriminated against Latinx tenants, women and families, and evicted tenants because they were survivors of domestic violence or sexual assault.

 The Attorney General’s Office said it had communicated with Sunnyside officials multiple times over its concerns starting in November of 2017, but that the meetings were unsuccessful.